• IEEE.org

 COMPSAC 2019, the foremost international forum for computing, offers plenary and specialized panels that will address the technical challenges facing technologists who are developing and deploying these data-driven intelligent systems.
 Its keynote speakers are a diverse group of thought leaders in smart technology and its effects globally, ethically, and economically:

-simon liu
+simon liusimon liu

 Keynote speaker, Simon Liu

 K. J. Ray Liu of University of Maryland and IEEE Vice President of Technical Activities, is also the founder of Origin Wireless, Inc., a high-tech start-up developing smart radios for smart life.
-His keynote “Wireless AI: Smart Radios for Smart Life” examines what smart impact future 5G and IoT will bring to our lives.nilson
+His keynote “Wireless AI: Smart Radios for Smart Life” examines what smart impact future 5G and IoT will bring to our lives.nilsonnilson

 Laura Specker Sullivan, assistant professor of philosophy at the College of Charleston, is a specialist in interdisciplinary and cross-cultural ethics in technology and medicine.
 Her keynote seeks to answer the question “Is a Smarter World a Better World?
 Key Questions at the Intersection of Technology, Intelligence, and Ethics.”